 Even with these potential limitations, the study was groundbreaking in nature, focusing the research lens on one of the most common areas of couple communication.
 Unfortunately, in the decade following its publication, there have been no published studies to advance research specifically on this topic of affection outside of sexual intimacy.
 With the plethora of research on intimacy in general, it would seem worthwhile to return to the original question posed by these researchers.

 What does this all mean for you?
-According to the study’s authors, there are clear implications for helping couples improved their relationship satisfaction.
+According to the study’s authors, there are clear implications for helping couples improve their relationship satisfaction.
 As they state in the paper, couples therapists are always looking “for ways to improve their clients’ relationships.”
 Physical affection is one stone that has “heretofore been mostly left unturned” (p.
 239).

 A relationship needn’t be in serious trouble for a couple to benefit from increasing their amount of physically affectionate interaction.
 This may be particularly true for couples who, for various reasons, are less sexually active than they once were, whether it’s due to changes associated with aging, physical illness, or just natural evolution from passion to companionate love.

 On the matter of backrubs, the findings also show the importance of considering gender differences.
-As the authors pointed out, men see giving massages as a greater indication of love than do women.
+As the authors pointed out, men saw giving massages as a greater indication of love than did women.
 They may be more likely to express their feelings in this way which, for the woman, may be a physically enjoyable experience but not as direct a way of saying “I love you” as is just plain cuddling or holding.
 If you were looking for ways to incorporate physical affection into your relationship, you’d want to take this gender difference into account.
 On the other hand, giving a backrub or massage takes a great deal more effort, including effort that is somewhat selfless.
 It may be for this reason that of all the forms of physical affection, this was the one form that correlated most highly with relationship satisfaction.
-Giving your partner a great massage or rubdown definitely requires dedication.
+Giving your partner a great massage definitely requires dedication.

-Just talking about which form of physical affection you, and your partner, find both enjoyable and as an expression of intimacy can get an important conversation started, and once that happens, who knows where it might lead?
+Just talking about which form of physical affection you, and your partner, find both enjoyable and an expression of intimacy can get an important conversation started, and once that happens, who knows where it might lead?